Power Ports and Signal Power Measurement in RF Blockset

-In this model, the simulink signal is interpreted as a Vrms^2 signal referrerd to 1 Ohm.
-This is the implicit convention used in the Communications System Toolbox.
+In this model, the Simulink signal is interpreted as a Vrms^2 signal referred to 1 Ohm.
+This is the implicit convention used in the DSP System Toolbox.

 When probing internal nodes, use the voltage option in the "sensing" port otherwise you will mismatch your circuit.
 Also, make sure that you adjust the reference impedance in the spectrum analyzer to 50 Ohm.